jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/ESPM.rst

 ************

-The circuit board (ESPM) inside the arm manages all the low power signals for the Si PSMs and ECMs: encoders, magnetic potentiometers, buttons, instrument Id, LEDs...
+The circuit board (ESPM) inside the arm manages all the low power signals for the Si PSMs and ECMs: encoders, potentiometers, buttons, instrument Id, LEDs...

 By default, it communicates with the core controller using a proprietary protocol over LVDS.
 JHU, in collaboration with Intuitive Surgical, developed a closed-source FPGA firmware for the ESPM that relies on an open protocol.
-The firmware is publicly available in a binary image only, its source is not open source.
+The firmware is publicly available in a binary image only.

-The ESPM programmer acts as an alternative boot loader and re-programs the arm every time it powers up.
+The ESPM programmer acts as an alternative boot loader when the arm powers-up.
 The dVRK specific firmware is not persistent.
 The arm will revert to the original firmware after a power cycle if the ESPM programmer is removed or de-activated (using switch on ESPM programmer).
 The ESPM programmer uses an SD card so one can easily upgrade the dVRK firmware.

 Installation
 ************